edhowland/vish/Builtins.md

   ## dup - just dups it input to its output (via the stack)

+  ## clone - tries to do a deep clone of argument, else just sends :clone to it

+      # Needed before Ruby version 2.4+

   ## typeof(obj) - gives the class/??? of the obj